ViralTexts/gtr-clusters/clusters/18590623-sn88077413-MaximsToGuideAYoungMan.md

 self innocent, if you would bo happy
 j Save when you arc young, that you may
 spend when you are old.
 Read over tho
-above maxims at least oucc a wee
+above maxims at least oucc a week
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:mdu:batch_mdu_cain_ver02:data:sn82006687:00415623513:1873121801:0677/pct:75.562569,51.912568,11.704171,14.754098/!600,600/0/default.jpg"/>
 </td>